 The fishbone diagram encourages you to explore six common factors that could contribute to an issue in manufacturing:

 Sometimes referred to as the 6 Ms method, “environment” and “personnel” may also be called “Mother Nature” and “Manpower,” respectively.

 Traditionally, many managers in manufacturing use whiteboards, papers, and other manual methods for uncovering root causes.
 Yet, these processes can be clunky and don’t always allow you to get to the data you need efficiently.

 With SafetyChain’s Plant Management Software, all of the data you need is already in the system.
 Moreover, the software has tools such as built-in Fishbone diagrams and 5 Why modules you can use for a streamlined experience.
 Because the software is available on any platform, all participants—including managers from various departments—can access the data for a holistic view.

 Management will have a pulse of all problems going on in any plant at any given time, since issues are categorized by open, done, and late tasks.
-The CAPA summary displays information from all investigations, follow-ups for visibility into the problems that matter most, and simple management of the various stages of RCA and CAPA.
+The CAPA summary displays information from all investigations (including internal audits), follow-ups for visibility into the problems that matter most, and simple management of the various stages of RCA and CAPA.